 The primary audience for this edition once again remains pastors who counsel as part of other broader pastoral care responsibilities.
 They, along with seminarians who are preparing for such a role and non-clerical counselors who offer their counseling from within the church and as an integral part of its ministry, have sat on the corner of my desk as I have worked on this revision.
 My secondary audience is the pastoral counselor whose counseling is not part of a parish ministry but may be offered in a hospital, inter-denominational or inter-faith community counseling center or private practice.
 Some of what I present may be basic to those within this group who have completed more advanced counseling or clinical pastoral education training.
 However, my hope is that it will also serve individuals within this group well by highlighting the spiritual aspects of brief pastoral counseling practice that characterize Strategic Pastoral Counseling.

 “I highly recommend this volume to all pastors of local churches and all practicing or aspiring Christian counselors.”

 “Benner provides an excellent model for counseling with just enough counseling content and technique to communicate how it would work.
 He states that his intent in writing Strategic Pastoral Counseling was to produce a book on counseling that is explicitly Christian, holistic, pastoral, fruitful, disciplined, well-founded, and workable.
 He achieves those goals in a concise, readable way.”

-“Pastors and church leaders involve in counselling ministries will benefit greatly from reading this book.”
+“Pastors and church leaders involve in counseling ministries will benefit greatly from reading this book.”

-“Pastors operate within a different paradigm than the private counsellor.
-Benner’s books bridges this gap and offers the pastor a model of counselling that is sensitive to the peculiarities of pastorial ministry.”
+“Pastors operate within a different paradigm than the private counselor.
+Benner’s books bridges this gap and offers the pastor a model of counseling that is sensitive to the peculiarities of pastoral ministry.”